madsbuch/applicationCourse/README.md

 Administrating your code, share it amongst the working parts and an introduction to the framework you are going to build your app upon.

+Overall Learning Goals:
+* Be able to git for code sharing.
+* Tell apart different types of framework

 ###User interaction part
 Designing the client part.
 Defining views, deciding on menu structure and setting up static pages

+Overall Learning Goals
+* Modify existing template code
+* Making the template code work with the underlaying framework

 ###Business logic
 Making sure all the bits and pieces are correctly connected and ensuring that the app does what supposed too.
 An introduction to test automation.

+Overall Learning Goals
+* Implement functionality through JavaScript

 ###Deployment
 Putting the now working app online.
 After the struggles with making it work with the hosting provider, we will hopefully pop a bottle.

+Overall Learning Goals
+* Basic testing
+* Pushing the code to a PaaS

 Execution
 ---------